-Construction and operation effects on California red-legged frog would be the same as described above for CEQA.
-Construction and operation of Alternative 1 or 3 would result in a substantial adverse effect on California red-legged frog as compared to the No Project Alternative from removal of modeled habitat and potential loss of individuals.
-With implementation of Mitigation Measures WILD-1.14, WILD-1.15, WILD-1.16, WILD-1.17, and WILD-1.18, effects would be reduced to no adverse effect.
+Construction of Alternative 1 or 3 would result in the same effects as those described above for CEQA, and the same mitigation measures would be implemented.
+Construction of Alternative 1 or 3 would result in a substantial adverse effect on California red-legged frog.
+With implementation of Mitigation Measures WILD-1.14, WILD-1.15, and WILD-1.16, effects would be reduced to no adverse effect.
+Operation of Alternative 1 or 3 would result in the same effects as those described above for CEQA, and there would be no adverse effect on California red-legged frog.

-Modeled habitat for California red-legged frog is present at the TRR West, west of Funks Reservoir, inundation area, I/O Works, dams, new and widened roadways, and recreation areas.
+Modeled habitat for California red-legged frog is present at the TRR West, Funks Reservoir, inundation area, I/O Works, dams, new and widened roadways, and recreation areas.

-Construction of Alternative 2 would result in permanent and temporary losses of modeled aquatic and upland habitat for California red-legged frog (Table 10-2c).
-Impacts would be similar to those for Alternatives 1 and 3 except that construction of South Road and TRR West would result in additional loss of modeled habitat and the smaller inundation area would result in reduced loss of modeled habitat.
-Overall, permanent impacts on modeled California red-legged frog habitat would be less under Alternative 2 than under Alternatives 1 and 3 because of the smaller inundation area and reduced impacts from construction of dams, and dikes (Appendix 10C, Table 10C-7).
-Temporary impacts on California red-legged frog modeled habitat would be similar to Alternatives 1 and 3 (Appendix 10C, Table 10C-7).
-A reduction in the removal of potential habitat would also result in a decreased potential for injury or mortality of California red-legged frog.
-A smaller area could be affected by construction lighting and potential contamination from spills or leaks of gasoline, oil, or other contaminants during construction.
+Construction of Alternative 2 would result in the permanent loss of modeled aquatic and upland habitat for California red-legged frog (Table 10-2c).
+Impacts would be similar to those for Alternatives 1 and 3 with two exceptions.
+Construction of South Road and TRR West under Alternative 2 would result in additional loss of potential habitat.
+Permanent impacts on potential habitat would be less under Alternative 2 because the inundation area would be smaller.
+Additional removal of potential habitat would also result in an increased potential for injury or mortality of California red-legged frog.
+There would also be a larger area that could be affected by construction lighting and potential contamination from spills or leaks of gasoline, oil, or other contaminants during construction.

 Potential operation effects on California red-legged frog under Alternative 2 would be similar to those under Alternatives 1 and 3.
-The length of new roadway would be substantially longer (more than 10 miles) for Alternative 2 than under Alternatives 1 and 3.
+Under Alternative 2, the length of new roadway would be substantially longer (more than 10 miles) than under Alternatives 1 and 3.
 Because additional roadway would be constructed under Alternative 2, the greater amount of roadway would impede movement over a larger area and increase the potential for California red-legged frog to be struck by vehicles of workers traveling to operations facilities or visitors traveling to recreation areas.

-Construction of Alternative 2 would result in similar impacts to Alternatives 1 and 3 except that permanent impacts on modeled California red-legged frog habitat would be less under Alternative 2 than under Alternatives 1 and 3 because of the smaller inundation area and reduced impacts from construction of dams and dikes (Appendix 10C, Table 10C-7).
-A net decrease in the amount of habitat removed would also decrease the potential for individuals to be crushed or buried by equipment or struck by vehicles and equipment traveling along access roads.
-The operation impacts of Alternative 2 would be similar to those for Alternatives 1 and 3 except that the increased amount of roadway could impede movement over a larger area and result in additional mortality from vehicle strikes.
+Construction of Alternative 2 would result in similar impacts to Alternatives 1 and 3 except that construction of South Road and TRR West would result in additional permanent loss of modeled habitat and the smaller reservoir footprint would reduce the amount of permanent habitat loss under Alternative 2.
+A net increase in the amount of habitat removed would also increase the potential for individuals to be crushed or buried by equipment or struck by vehicles and equipment traveling along access roads.
+The operation impacts of Alternative 2 would be similar to those for Alternatives 1 and 3 except that the increased amount of roadway would impede movement over a larger area.
 These impacts would be significant because the implementation of Alternative 2 could reduce the local California red-legged frog population through direct mortality and habitat loss.
-Implementation of Mitigation Measures WILD-1.14, WILD-1.15, WILD-1.16, WILD-1.17, and WILD-1.18 would reduce the level of impact from construction and operation to less than significant.
+Implementation of Mitigation Measures WILD-1.14, WILD-1.15, and WILD-1.16 would reduce the level of impact to less than significant.